diezo/Ensta/README.md

 ## Supported Actions
 You can do a lot with ensta, here's a list:

-- Username/Password & SessionID login
+- Username/Password & SessionID Login
+- Upload Posts - With Caption, Comments Enabled, etc.
 - Check Username Availability
 - Fetch Profile Data
 - Convert Username to UID, and vice versa.